Protect Your Loved One From Nursing Home Abuse or Neglect in Iowa

 - Recognize signs of potential abuse or neglect.
 This may include agitation, anger, fear, sadness, medical changes that cannot be explained by a doctor, and other physical, behavioral, or emotional changes in your loved one.

 - Recognize risk factors that indicate your loved one could be in danger.
-Risk factors may include dementia, an inability to communicate, and times of transition such as move-in day.
+Risk factors may include dementia, an inability to communicate, and times of transition such as a move-in day.

 - Advocate for her needs.
 Your loved one may be unable to speak up for herself and may count on you to do it for her.